VoidAlone/TimSeverance/docs/Teaching/C++/CS-2370/Projects/Project3.md

 n + NBITS = rot -> -3 + NBITS = 2

-So, for a negative rotation (e.g. you passed -3 to rotate) you can apply the same logic as above, just perform this converstion operation on your position parameter, n, first e.g. n += NBITS;
+So, for a negative rotation (e.g. you passed -3 to rotate) you can apply the same logic as above, just perform this conversion operation on your position parameter, n, first e.g. n += NBITS;